USD Coin Price Up 0% Over Last Week (USDC)

-USD Coin (CURRENCY:USDC) traded 0% higher against the dollar during the one day period ending at 11:00 AM Eastern on September 1st.
-One USD Coin coin can currently be bought for about $1.00 or 0.00002110 BTC on popular exchanges.
-In the last seven days, USD Coin has traded up 0% against the dollar.
-USD Coin has a total market capitalization of $27.46 billion and approximately $2.93 billion worth of USD Coin was traded on exchanges in the last day.
+USD Coin (CURRENCY:USDC) traded 0% higher against the dollar during the 1-day period ending at 9:00 AM Eastern on September 2nd.
+USD Coin has a total market capitalization of $27.41 billion and $3.23 billion worth of USD Coin was traded on exchanges in the last day.
+During the last seven days, USD Coin has traded up 0% against the dollar.
+One USD Coin coin can now be purchased for approximately $1.00 or 0.00001996 BTC on major exchanges.

 About USD Coin